-ARTICLE 2 - 2.
-Rights of Management
+ARTICLE 2 - Rights of Management

-The right to manage the municipal corporation is vested exclusively in the employer and such right includes, but is not necessarily limited, to the right to organize, schedule hours, staff, assign work and direct the work force; to set standards of service to be offered to the public; to introduce any and all new, improved and automatic methods or equipment in order to improve efficiency and to reduce costs, and to assign employees within the bargaining unit in accordance with such improvements and cost reduction methods, provided that safe working conditions are maintained; to take other disciplinary action for reasonable or just cause inaccordance with Civil Service rules and regulations discipline or discharge employees for just cause (except that new-hire probationary employees are at-will employees until they have completed their initial probationary period); to take action as may be necessary in emergencies (i.e., natural disasters or catastrophes); and to make and enforce rules and regulations.
-Except as specifically modified by or treated in this agreement, all policies, matters, questions and terms affecting unit employees in their employment relations with the employer shall be governed by such rules, axioms, administrative quidelines, policies, and procedures as the employer, from time to time, may implement.
-The employer agrees that the union will have an opportunity prior to implementation to provide comments and suggestions concerning the new departmental rules and regulations (subject to the provisions of Article 13).
+The right to manage the municipal corporation is vested exclusively in the employer and such right includes, but is not necessarily limited to, the right to organize, schedule hours, staff, assign work and direct the work force; to set standards of service to be offered to the public; to introduce any and all new, improved and automatic methods or equipment in order to improve efficiency and to reduce costs, and to assign employees within the bargaining unit in accordance with such improvements and cost reduction methods, provided that safe working conditions are maintained; to discipline or discharge employees for just cause (except that new-hire probationary employees are at-will employees until they have completed their initial probationary period); to take action as may be necessary in emergencies (i.e., natural disasters or catastrophes); and to make and enforce rules and regulations.
+Except as specifically modified by or treated in this agreement, all policies, matters, questions and terms affecting unit employees in their employment relations with the employer shall be governed by such rules, policies, and procedures as the employer, from time to time, may implement (subject to the provisions of Article 13).

-ARTICLE 3 - 3.
-Union Security
+ARTICLE 3 - Union Security